Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

-dogs understand human language parrots speak human language apes use human sign language we are apes, who can only speak human (sign) language planet of the apes is real t pose is the gesture for "get hugged"
+dogs understand human language parrots speak human language apes use human sign language we are apes, who can only speak human (sign) language; other species will have to communicate on our behalf, but we are all aliens (this is outerspace) planet of the apes is real t pose is the gesture for "get hugged"